This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 1. Click on the Actions tab in the main menu.
 It’s the icon that looks like a wrench

-2. Turn on the Drawing Guide
+2. Toggle on the Drawing Guide and make sure it’s on the grid setting

 4. Turn off the Drawing Guide and you’ll have a perfectly straight and parallel line